 Requirements for Library Card Applicants:

-The Allen County Public Library will issue a library card to applicants as follows.
-Adult card holders must be 18 or older and must present a photo ID at time of application with a piece of mail that has been delivered to the individual’s home address, addressed to the individual requesting a library card.
-Children under age 16 must be accompanied by a parent with proper ID to be issued a card.
-Individuals 16 – 18 years of age may be issued a card without a parent’s responsibility if they have their own photo ID.
+The Allen County Public Library will issue a library card to applicants as follows: Adult cardholders must be 18 or older and must present a photo ID at the time of application with a piece of mail that has been delivered to the individual’s home address, addressed to the individual requesting a library card.
+Children under age 16 must be accompanied by a parent with a proper ID to be issued a card.
+Individuals, 16 – 18 years of age may be issued a card without a parent’s responsibility if they have their own photo ID.
 Otherwise, a parent is responsible until the child is 18.
 Lost or stolen cards can be replaced for $1.00.
 Items checked out on unreported lost or stolen cards are the responsibility of the cardholder.